wezong/LegaLabTutorial/README.md

 # Welcome to the Lega Lab!

 We are delighted to have you join our team!
-This README file will provide you with an overview of the lab, its research focus, and acknowledge the contributions of previous lab members.
+This README file will provide you with an overview of the lab and its research focus.

 ---